 Tri Axial Casing Design

-The latest version of the program is the most flexible and user friendly program on the market, Developed for Microsoft Excel
+The latest version of the program covers both vertical and deviated trajectories resulting in the most flexible and user friendly program on the market, Developed for Microsoft Excel

 API rated burst strength is de-rated for temperatures from 10 to 600 F° (-12 to 316 C°) Drilling Condition – Gas/oil kick while drilling below the shoe with partial or total mud evacuation (user selects evac percent), with shut in pressurized column of gas/oil to surface and old mud weight gradient behind casing.
 The old MW that was behind the casing when it was cemented is used for annulus hydrostatic burst calculations and the present MW is used for internal hydrostatic calculations.
 The user inputs the gas/oil gradient that most closely fits their design for internal pressure gradient.